Skip to main content

 NIST AI RMF

-Operationalizes Measure (continuous verification) and Manage (autonomous enforcement)
+Operationalizes Measure (continuous verification) and Manage (sealed, signed governance decisions)

 SLSA